 Uyen Nguyen, Owner

 Uyen is a first generation immigrant and refugee, coming to the United States at eleven years of age.
 Her career has followed a typical path; earning her degrees in Pharmacology at UC Santa Barbara, her MS in Biomedical Sciences from UC San Diego, and her MBA specializing in entrepreneurship and venture capital from UC Berkeley.
 Things finally got interesting when Uyen went to work as an Investment Officer for CalPERS, one of the largest pension funds and investment portfolios in the world where she helped to ensure Californians received great pensions and healthcare.

 After spending several years in the arid brownness of California, her desire for greener pastures and her need to be closer to family led her to accept an assignment as Director of Investment for Mekong Capital, a private equity firm focusing on mid-growth consumer businesses in Vietnam.

 After several years of “green pasturing” in 100% humidity, Uyen relocated to Seattle where she accepted a position as Product Manager at where else…….Amazon!
-Finally, after completing her mission at Amazon and now firmly established in Seattle, yet still unwilling to discard her love of travel & an international lifestyle (see: eating lots of different foods and learning about cultures), Uyen co-founded Nue.
+Finally, after completing her mission at Amazon and now firmly established in Seattle, yet still unwilling to discard her love of travel & an international lifestyle (see: eat lots of different foods and learn about various cultures), Uyen co-founded Nue.
 Now her days are spent doing everything under the sun to keep Nue functioning and making it a great place for both guests to visit and employees to work.
 With all that, she still finds time to video chat with her nephews 5 times a day while also trying to change the world through chairing boards for charitable causes and performing volunteer work for several humanitarian agencies.

 Chris Cvetkovich - Owner/Chef Patron